enu235/LogoGen/README.md

 The application automatically handles:
 - Logo generation: Creates high-resolution images suitable for branding
 - Icon generation: Creates smaller images optimized for favicons and app icons

+### Prompt Enhancement

+- If enabled, users will see a checkbox in the UI to opt-in/out of prompt enhancement.
+- If disabled, the UI will show a message that prompt enhancement is disabled by server configuration.
+- The backend will only enhance prompts if both the config and the checkbox are enabled.

 ## Docker Support